jsreport/docs/docs/templating-engines.md

 ## Integrated engine libraries
 jsreport default installation includes two templating engines.
 It's [handlebars](/learn/handlebars) and [jsrender](/learn/jsrender).
 Both are very popular with a ton of sources and examples on the internet.
-The most common start is with handlebars, but use the one you like the most.
+The most common start is with handlebars, and it's also recommended because some recipes currently support just handlebars.
 Additionally you can install custom templating engines [EJS](/learn/ejs) and [PUG](https://github.com/bjrmatos/jsreport-pug) or even provide your own [custom engine](/learn/custom-engine).

 <div class="grid">
     <div class="row">